tristanl2027/CS.11.06-Lab-6.1/README.md

 Note that since she’s on a submarine, down and up affect her depth, and so they have the opposite result of what she might expect.

 The submarine seems to already have a planned course (your puzzle input).
-You should probably figure out where Brooke’s going.
+You should probably figure out where Izzy’s going.
 For example:

 forward 5